 Students are required to attend integration sessions before and during placement to prepare for and share placement experiences.
 Students also have assessment pieces during placement including a learning agreement and final essay.

 No remuneration or payment is made by the agencies or organisations to the students (unless under prior arrangement) or to the University for hosting a student.
 Students undertaking an unpaid placement are covered by the University’s insurance policies for worker’s compensation and third party insurance.

 Students receive an email to begin preparing for placement in the semester prior to undertaking their relevant placement course.
 From here there are a couple of simple steps to identify the student's preference for placement and begin the matching process.

 - A pre-placement session will be held to communicate further detailed information including the necessary preparation for specific placement options.
 At this time students will be able to book an interview time with a member of the Field Education staff.

-- A link will be given to students to complete a pre-placement document and identify preference areas for placement.
+- An email will be sent to students with information regarding completing pre-placement documents and identify preference areas for placement.
 This will need to be completed prior to the interview with Field Education.

-- Following the interview with Field Education, an interview will be sought by Field Education and the student will be informed.
+- Following the interview with Field Education, an interview with the potential host will be sought by Field Education and the student will be informed.

 For more information about placements for Social Work courses please contact: